-The City of Hamilton is submitting the Annual Action Plan for Fiscal Year 2020-2021 in accordance with the 24CFR 91.222.
+The City of Hamilton is submitting the Annual Action Plan for Fiscal Year 2021-2022 in accordance with the 24CFR 91.222.
 The Annual Action Plan identifies the activities to be funded with Community Development Block Grant (CDBG) resources received during the program year.
-The City of Hamilton anticipates that approximately \$1,454,588 will be received in CDBG funds and approximately \$386,437 in HOME finds.
-The City will continue to concentrate its Community Development efforts in four (4) principles areas: Housing, Economic Development, Public Services, and Public Facility Improvements. - NOTE - On December 17, 2020 the received notification that there was an error in the proposed FY 2020 -2021 CDBG and HOME amounts.
-The new amounts were to be recorded as \$1,454,588 for CDBG and \$386,437 for HOME.
-As such the City adjusted the amounts in this Annual Action Plan and provided new SF 424s to accompany the adjustment.
+The City of Hamilton anticipates that approximately \$1,419,359 will be received in CDBG funds and approximately \$386,885 in HOME finds.
+The CDBG and HOME amounts may be proportionally increased or decreased from the estimated funding levels to match the actual allocation amounts.
+The City will continue to concentrate its Community Development efforts in four (4) principles areas: Housing, Economic Development, Public Services, and Public Facility Improvements.